AdvancedOC/KOCOS/OS_CONVENTIONS.md

 by `:`.
 When given command `x`, the shell should look in these directories for files `x`, `x.lua` and `x.kelp`.
 If there are multiple matches in these directories for the same command, the file chosen is implementation-defined, and may be inconsistent.
 - `MANPATH` works similarly to `PATH`, except that it stores directories to find manual entries.
 - `MANPAGER` should be a program `man` can invoke to display the file.
 If it is empty, or set to an empty value, `man` should just print to stdout.
-The program may be specified by full path, or by name searchable via `PATH`.
-It shall be invoked with one singular extra argument, the full path to the manual entry.
+The contents should be a shell command, with the file path added as a last argument.
 - `TERM`, as the *identifier* of the terminal emulator being used.
 This may be used by programs to use non-standard escape sequences or other operations only supported by specific terminals.
 - `COLORTERM`, as a string indicating the support for color.
 If the value is `nocolor`, then color codes are unsupported.
 If the value is `ansicolor`, then the